-Units may be installed at altitudes up to 10,000 ft. above sea level.
-See TABLE 15 for de-rate manifold values.
-Units installed at altitude of 7501 - 10,000 feet require an orifice change.
-Units installed at altitude of 4501 - 10,000 feet require a pressure switch change which can be ordered separately.
-TABLE 16 lists conversion kit and pressure switch requirements at varying altitudes.
+Units may be installed at altitudes up to 10,000 ft. above sea level without manifold adjustment.
+Units installed at altitude of 4501 - 10,000 feet (1373 to 3048m) may require a pressure switch change which can be ordered separately.
+TABLE 18 lists conversion kit and pressure switch requirements at varying altitudes.
+The combustion air pressure